 “Whatever she is, we can stop her together.
 We can face her together,” Thor insists, panic squashed beneath determination.

 “No, we won’t.”
 Odin’s statement leaves no room for debate.
 “Valhalla awaits me.
-I shall be the last to enter the halls.
+I shall be among the last to enter the halls.
 Whatever path Hela dooms you to, lead our people well, and embrace your brother.
 Tell him I tried.”

 “Loki is here!”
 Thor barks.
 Loki flinches.